kjekac/docs/contract language considerations.md

 * Formal verification possible within the program itself.

-* High-level descriptions that are "intuitive" for people familiar with the language.
+* High-level descriptions that are concise and "intuitive" for people familiar with the language.

 ## Disconsiderations